About the course

-However, it is optional to make contact with a potential supervisor before you apply.
+You are strongly recommended to make contact with a potential supervisor before you apply.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.